dataresearchcenter/followthemoney/docs/docs/fragments.md

 # Entity Fragmentation

 Generating graph data is a difficult process.
-The size of the datasets we want to process using followthemoney (FtM) makes it impossible to incrementally build nodes and edges in memory like you would in [NetworkX](https://networkx.org/).
+The size of the datasets we want to process using FtM makes it difficult to incrementally build nodes and edges in memory like you would in many data science workflows.
 Instead, we use a stream-based solution for constructing graph entities.
-That is why the toolkit supports _entity fragments_ and _aggregation_.
+That is why the toolkit supports _entity fragments_ and [_aggregation_](aggregation.md).

 ## Example

-To illustrate this problem, imagine a table with millions of rows that describes a set of people and the companies they control.
+To illustrate the problem, imagine a table with millions of rows that describes a set of people and the companies they control.
 Every company can have multiple directors, while each director might control multiple companies:

 | CompanyID | CompanyName            | DirectorName | DirectorIdNo | DirectorDoB |
 | --------- | ---------------------- | ------------ | ------------ | ----------- |